backups-obsidian/backup-obsidian-2/100 study-notes/103 Golang/Go - Methods.md

 ### Pointer Receiver
 > [!note] Method works on a **copy (pass by value)** except for lists and maps.

-- If one of the methods takes a pointer receiver then it is a good idea to make all the methods as pointer receiver.
+> [!caution]- *If one of the methods takes a pointer receiver then it is a good idea to make all the methods as pointer receiver*.

 - Use pointer receivers when you don't want to copy large amounts of value when passing to methods.

-- Remember since struct is also a type we can attach methods to it.
+> [!tip]- Since methods often need to modify their receiver, *pointer receivers are more common than value receivers*.

 ```go
 type car struct {
 	name  string